arnaudbos/i-rant/content/clojutre-finland-2018-review.md

 In the quest of performance, data scientists value every processing unit cycle and typically use low-level programming languages such as C or C++ rather than high-level ones.
-But even then, the performances and dramatically better when leveraging the power of GPU grids with special versions of these languages.
+But even then, the performances are dramatically better when leveraging the power of GPU grids with special versions of these languages.

 On the other hand, programmers typically counterbalance the rigidity,